SkillsFundingAgency/tl-marketing-and-communication/README.md

 | `npm install` | Installs all node packages |
 | `gulp` | Merges, compiles and moves all sass / js / assets.
 Creates all front end resources |

-If the above has worked you should see files being generated in frontend.If the above has worked you should see files being generated in frontend.
+If the above has worked you should see files being generated in frontend.

 ## Configuration